Sypher12233/Full-Stack-Dev-JS/JS/README.md

 6. assert.deepEqual II
 7. Other assert methods

-##### 1. Introduction #####
+##### 1. Introduction: Expressive Tests #####

 A good test framework is [fast, complete, reliable, isolated, maintainable, and expressive](https://www.codecademy.com/articles/tdd-u1-good-test).
-In this lesson you will learn how to use Node’s `assert` library to write more *expressive* tests.
+In this lesson you will learn how to use Node’s `assert` library to write more _expressive_ tests.

 An expressive test is easy to read and descriptive, making it useful as a form of documentation for your implementation code.
-One way to make a test more expressive is clarifying its *verify* phase — the step where expected outcome is compared to actual outcome.
+One way to make a test more expressive is clarifying its _verify_ phase — the step where expected outcome is compared to actual outcome.

 [Node.js](https://www.codecademy.com/articles/what-is-node) provides a library called `assert` with methods that help you write more expressive verification code.
 You can use the methods in this library in place of conditional statements to write less code and use human-readable language.
 It can be used within the Mocha testing framework, and you will be using both throughout this lesson.